Heavy-baryon chiral perturbation theory approach to thermal neutron capture on ${}^{3}{He}$: Results

 \subsection{Model-dependence}

-In understanding the observed model dependence, it seems informative to recall the results of our previous study~\cite{slp2} of the M1 properties of the $A\le 3$ nuclei.
-It was found in~\cite{slp2} that the M1 matrix elements (MEs) of the $A$=$3$ systems are strongly correlated with the triton binding energy $B_3$.
-Since $B_3$ governs the long-distance contributions to the MEs, the model-dependence (viz., variations in the MEs corresponding to the different nuclear Hamiltonians that give different values for $B_3$) cannot be cured by the renormalization procedure through the local (or short-ranged) operators.
-However, using the empirically established correlation curve between MEs and $B_3$, we were able to calibrate the values of MEs by replacing the model-predicted $B_3$ to its experimental value, which resulted in an essentially model-independent theoretical prediction.
+As mentioned, the calculated values of the $hen$ cross section $\sigma$, shown in Table~\ref{tab:be_sigma_hen} exhibit significant dependence on the nuclear interactions used.
+In examining this model dependence, it is informative to recall the results of our previous MEEFT study~\cite{slp2} on the M1 properties of the $A\le 3$ nuclei.
+It was found in~\cite{slp2} that the M1 matrix elements (MEs) of the $A$=$3$ systems and the triton binding energy $B_3$ calculated for various realistic nuclear interactions exhibit strong correlations and they lie on a well-defined curve in the MEs-$B_3$ plot.
+Meanwhile, since $B_3$ governs the long-distance contributions to the MEs, the model-dependence (viz., variations in the MEs corresponding to the different nuclear potentials that give different values for $B_3$) cannot be cured by renormalizing the local (or short-ranged) operators.
+As discussed in \cite{slp2}, however, the use of the empirical correlation curve between the MEs and $B_3$ allows us to drastically reduce scatter in the calculated values of the MEs.
+This is achieved by introducing a constraint that only those values of the MEs be accepted which, along the correlation curve, have values of $B_3$ consistent with its experimental value.
+This constraint was found to essentially eliminate the model dependence in the MEs~\cite{slp2}.